MikhailBelkin/cpp-search-server/README.md

 # cpp-search-server
-Search server backend.
+Search server backend and fomt end.
 Supprot parallel requests

+New version of serarch server contains simple frontend:

+Custom TCP Server based on boost::asio.
+Usage search-server <port number>
+Be able to use telnet or terminal as client
+You need just type key words and server show relevance documents.
+"show" - command shows all typed requests
+"quit" - exit from terminal and close connetion

-Build C++17
+Build with C++17
+Using Boost C++ library